gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 course!
 The total resource usage is well below the free tier limits, so running this function is free indefinitely.

-The data that the lambda function collects is stored in a DyanmoDB table that just holds the repo name, an integer timestamp (epoch time in seconds), and the number of stars at that time.
+The data that the lambda function collects is stored in a DynamoDB table that just holds the repo name, an integer timestamp (epoch time in seconds), and the number of stars at that time.
 By the time this article was started, I had several hundred megabytes of data in DynamoDB.
 As with the Lambda function, the usage here is below the free tier limit, so the storage is free as well.
 For reference, the allocated read and write capacity is 20 units each.

-Just getting the data out of DynamoDB was a chore, as I chose to use the Data Pipeline in AWS which runs a MapReduce cluster on your behalf to extract data from DyanmoDB into S3.
+Just getting the data out of DynamoDB was a chore, as I chose to use the Data Pipeline in AWS which runs a MapReduce cluster on your behalf to extract data from DynamoDB into S3.
 There is a standard template to dump a DynamoDB table into S3 that's fairly easy to figure out.
 From there, I had to download it all locally using the AWS CLI and then write a program (this time in Go) to convert the many separate chunk files into one CSV file.
 This left me with a 726 MB CSV file.